 Interflow usually comes about after a large amount of precipitation.
 It travels horizontally below the surface but above the water table, in an area called the “zone of aeration” or “vadose zone,”

 Baseflow (aka Groundwater Runoff)

-Baseflow is the direct seepage from groundwater into surface water, which can bring whatever chemicals the groundwater has collected for more than thousands of years moving beneath the earth’s surface.
+Baseflow is the direct seepage from groundwater into surface water, which can bring with it whatever chemicals the groundwater has collected for thousands of years moving beneath the earth’s surface.